The Soil, Base Layer and Living Medium of a Hot Spring

 But their populations must also be stable in a balanced ecosystem.
 What would happen, for example, if some species disappeared while others increased or decreased?
 Let’s take a look at what might happen to the human gut microbiota.

 According to a French study[22] on irritable bowel syndrome, microbial diversity plays an important role in the disease.
-A loss of microbial diversity, accompanied by a decrease in certain Firmicutes species (Lachnospiraceae, Gammaproteobacteria, Enterobacteriaceae and Escherichia coli species), followed by a slight increase in certain Bacteroidetes species (Clostridium, Streptococcus and Bifidobacterium), is found in all patients with this disease.
+A loss of microbial diversity, accompanied by a decrease in Firmicutes species (Lachnospiraceae, Gammaproteobacteria, Enterobacteriaceae and Escherichia coli species), followed by a slight increase in certain Bacteroidetes species (Clostridium, Streptococcus and Bifidobacterium), was observed in all patients with this disease.
 We can therefore see that slight variations up or down in certain species, in the specific environment of the gut, affect the health of the individual.

 Conclusion